 Common response: “Not too often” – said chirpily, almost dismissively.
 So…that’s a yes, then?

-As you may or may not be aware, “migraine” is not synonymous with “really bad headache”.
+As you may or may not have heard, “migraine” is not synonymous with “really bad headache”.
 So: Step 1 for me here is to filter out the “bad headaches” from the actual migraines.
 Step 2 is to figure out whether the people with real migraines have migraine with aura.

 If the answer is “NO” to either of those first two questions, we can stop talking about them.
-No, really.
 And please, keep in mind that I’m not dismissing or minimizing the burden that headaches place on your life here.
 Headaches are super lame, I couldn’t agree more.
 I’m no fan of headaches myself!
 Moreover, I’m sure yours are terrible.
-It sounds like you might even need to take some Advil from time to time.

 But you didn’t come here today to talk about your headaches, right?